Tiramisioux/cinemate/README.md

 ### Starting Cinemate manually

-Typing "cinemate" anywhere in the cli
+Type `cinemate` anywhere in the cli.

 ### Adjust config.txt for different sensors: